Yogi Ramsuratkumar

 night and day, twenty-four hours a day, with him.
 I think I went

-and I really learned a lot.
-But I also went through a few trips
+intense, and I really learned a lot.
+But I also went through

 "For his bath he carries a coconut bowl, just a little shell